kite-sdk/kite-docs/index.md

 ---
 layout: page
-title: 'A Data API for Hadoop'
+title: 'Kite: A Data API for Hadoop'
 ---

 Kite is a high-level data layer for Hadoop.
 It is an API and a set of tools that speed up development.
 You configure how Kite stores your data in Hadoop, instead of building and maintaining that infrastructure yourself.